By default all Linux distributions offer all core level packages and other (free and non-free) packages.

 Otherwise, it will automatically install the EPEL repository as part of the dependency package.

-You can find a list of packages offered by IUS community by navigating to the following URL.
+See here, a list of packages offered by IUS community.